kurtisdunn/Node-Express-Socket.io-EJS/README.md

 # Node Express Socket.io Stack

-** PLEASE NOTE - This uses Twitter Bootstrap 4 ALPHA and is not for pruduction**
+** PLEASE NOTE - This uses Twitter Bootstrap 4 ALPHA and is not for production

 In the Back...